 Depositions are not held in a courtroom.
 Rather, they are usually held in an attorney’s office.
 All interested parties and their counsel will be there, as well as a court reporter who will transcribe the deposition.
 The opposing attorney will ask the deponent a series of questions about the case.
 Generally, these questions will be a lot broader than what might be allowed in the courtroom, and you’re usually required to answer them.

 A deposition is a serious matter; it is given under oath, which means that lying can bring criminal penalties.
 Your attorney can help you prepare for a deposition so that you are not overly anxious about the meeting.

-Bader Law Firm, LLC, Can Help with Your Workers’ Compensation Case
+Bader Scott Injury Lawyers, Can Help with Your Workers’ Compensation Case

 If you are running into issues with your workers’ comp benefits or have been asked to give a deposition, we encourage you to call us for counsel.